iotaledger/hornet/docker/README.md

 ### Docker Compose

-Note: Follow this step only if you want to run Hornet via docker-compose.
+Note: Follow this step only if you want to run HORNET via docker-compose.

 If you are using an architecture other than amd64/x86_64 edit the `docker-compose.yml` file and set the correct architecture where noted.

-The following command will build the image and run Hornet:
+The following command will build the image and run HORNET:

 ```sh
 docker-compose up